 A few customers gripe about their hair being frizzy and curls not being very defined after perming their hair.

-If you were born with straight hair but dream of having full body, soft waves, or bouncy curls, a hair perm kit might be exactly what you need to get the locks you've always wanted.
+If you were born with straight hair but dream of having full-body, soft waves, or bouncy curls, a hair perm kit might be exactly what you need to get the locks you've always wanted.
 Often referred to as home perms, permanent waves, or just perms, these products make it possible to transform stick-straight hair into waves and curls with lots of body that will last for months.

-It's the combination of rolling sections of hair around perm rods and processing them chemically that creates the long-lasting changes to straight hair.
+It's the combination of rolling sections of hair around perm rods and processing them chemically that creates long-lasting changes to straight hair.
 Once processed, hair relaxes a bit over the following few days, revealing a new look.
 And although giving yourself or a friend a perm is a process that requires some time and a little skill, it's well worth the effort for the possible hair-changing effects.

 A perm requires a commitment to a different look for your hair.
 That's why choosing the right perm kit and understanding the steps involved are vital to getting results you’ll love.
-Continue reading for information, advice, and answers to consumer questions to guide you, and take a look at our favourite hair perm kits when you’re ready to buy.

 If you’ve ever set your hair with rollers or twisted it around a curling iron, you know that the curls don’t last long and might even flatten in a few hours on a humid day.
 When you perm your hair, however, the waves and curls can last for months, and they hold up to inclement weather and repeated washings.
 It’s the chemical process from the perm-waving lotion that changes the appearance of hair by breaking down and altering the hair’s internal structure.
 Wrapping the hair around perm rods then gives it a different shape in the form of waves or curls.